emontoya2/CourseDemandR/README.md

 **CourseDemandR**  is a data-driven tool that supports General Education curriculum Planning through statistical modeling and scenario planning

-## Version 1.3.1 – Release Notes
+## Version 1.3.2 – Release Notes

-- **Consolidated tabs**:
-  - *What-If Analysis* now merges "Sections per Course" and "Sections per GE Area" scenarios
-  - *Fill Rates Over Time* merges course-level and GE-area time-series plots
-- Minor bug fixes related to data upload.
+- **Correlation Heatmap Tooltips**
+  - Added hover tooltips to the GE Area correlation heatmap showing the pairwise GE areas and Pearson correlation value.
+  - Sample size (number of terms) now appears in the heatmap title for interpretability.

+- **Interactive Cross-Tab Filtering**
+  - Clicking on a point in the *Section Count vs. Fill Rate by Course* plot now filters the Overview tab by Subject.
+  - Enables dashboard-style drilldowns.

 ### Notes

-This version supersedes v1.3.0, which introduced data-validation pre-checks and minor UI bug fixes.
+This version builds on v1.3.1 by adding interactive diagnostics and cross-panel linking.
+It does not change the app’s required input structure.

 ## Local Deployment of **CourseDemandR**